CaedenPH/CaedenPH/README.md

 # Hello there! 👋

+## About  me
-My name is Caeden and I'm a developer in UK.
+- My name is Caeden and I live in the UK
+- I am currently working as a software developer for dealermetrics.
+-

-## Contact me:
+## Contact me
 <a href="https://www.linkedin.com/in/caeden-ph-7788bb24a/">
     <img src="https://img.shields.io/badge/linkedin-%230077B5?style=for-the-badge&logo=linkedin&logoColor=white&color=2bbc8a" />
 </a>